-shots are identified by computing the likelihood of generating the set of frames annotated with the labels news\person\face and studio\setting from the shot models.
-The 1077 shots with the highest likelihood are assumed to contain anchor persons and are filtered out.
-The resulting MAPs are shown in Table 1
+Results of the dynamic+ASR are further improved by filtering out shots with anchor persons.
+These shots are identified by computing the likelihood of generating the set of frames annotated with the labels news_person_face and studio_setting from the shot models.3 The 1077 shots4 with the highest likelihood are assumed to contain anchor persons and are filtered out.
+The resulting MAPs are shown in Table 1.
+A detailed analysis of the combination of ASR and visual results can be found in [2].